dietercastel/SAE/README.md

 ###excludedAuthRoutes ([String], Optional)
 Default value: `[]`
 Other routes to exclude from the authentication mechanism.
-Login, logout, register routes and any resources that should accessible without authentication should be excluded.
+Login route, register route and any resources that should be accessible without authentication should be excluded.
 If you exclude for example "/login" all paths starting with "/login/" will ALSO be excluded from authentication.
 So "/login/admin","/login/some/thing/here" will also be excluded from the authentication middleware.

 ###sessionLifeTime (Integer, Optional)
 Default value: `1200`
 Time in seconds a session and XSRF token should last.
 It's advised to set this session as short as possible.
 The default value makes the session last for 20 minutes as suggested by [OWASP](https://www.owasp.org/index.php/Session_Management#How_to_protect_yourself_4).
+The session will also end on closing of the browser.

 ###httpsOnlyCookie (Boolean, Optional)
 Default value: `false`